-MONITORING AND REPORTING PROGRAM Monitoring Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Monitoring/ Reporting Responsibility Monitoring Schedule volumes on Franklin Street are lower and when there would be a less likely chance that queues would form behind the truck and extend into adjacent intersections.
+MONITORING AND REPORTING PROGRAM Adopted Mitigation Measures Responsibility for Implementation Mitigation Schedule Mitigation Action Monitoring/ Reporting Responsibility Monitoring Schedule volumes on Franklin Street are lower and when there would be a less likely chance that queues would form behind the truck and extend into adjacent intersections.
 Because some disruption may still occur between 10 p.m. and midnight, CPMC shall monitor and document truck deliveries occurring between 10 p.m. and midnight for a period of 6 months following full building occupancy/program implementation, recording truck size, number of lanes blocked by delivery trucks and for how long, and whether operations at the intersection of Franklin/Geary are temporarily affected and for how long.
 CPMC shall submit the truck loading report to the Planning Department and SFMTA.
 Based on the truck loading report and review, the deliveries by trucks longer than 46 feet in length may be modified.
 An attendant at the loading dock shall also be present to stop on-coming traffic while delivery trucks maneuver into the service loading area. following full building occupancy/program implementation.
 Attendant to be present during operations. deliveries between 10 p.m. and 6 a.m. and prepare truck loading report.
 Schedule restriction on trucks longer than 46 feet.
 Attendant to be present to stop oncoming traffic while delivery trucks maneuver into loading area. complete on finding by ERO and SFMTA that the truck loading report is final.
 Schedule restriction on trucks longer than 46 feet considered ongoing during project operations, subject to modificiation after review of truck loading report.
-Attendant considered ongoing during operations, Mitigation Measure TR-55 (Cathedral Hill) Duning of Community D.:44 D : (G D: 4 C 5 CPMC shall develop and implement a Construction Transportation Management Plan (TMP) to anticipate and minimize impacts of various construction activities associated with the Proposed Project.
-Project Sponsor during construction. • develop and Project Sponsor, ERO, SFDPW, and SFMTA Development of Construction TMP considered complete upon The Plan would disseminate appropriate information to contractors and affected agencies with respect to coordinating construction activities to minimize overall disruptions and ensure that overall circulation is maintained to the extent possible, with particular focus on ensuring pedestrian, transit, and bicycle connectivity.
+Attendant considered ongoing during operations, Mitigation Measure TR-55 (Cathedral Hill) Project Sponsor Driver to and D : (C ) D : G Davidson of CPMC shall develop and implement a Construction Transportation Management Plan (TMP) to anticipate and minimize impacts of various construction activities associated with the Proposed Project.
+Project Sponsor during Prior to and during construction. during develop and Project Sponsor, ERO, SFDPW, and SFMTA The Plan would disseminate appropriate information to contractors and affected agencies with respect to coordinating construction activities to minimize overall disruptions and ensure that overall circulation is maintained to the extent possible, with particular focus on ensuring pedestrian, transit, and bicycle connectivity.
 The program would supplement and expand, rather than modify or supersede, any manual, regulations, or provisions set forth by Caltrans, SFMTA, DPW, or other City departments and agencies. for review and approval by MTA, DPW and Planning. review and approval.
 Implementation of Construction TMP considered complete upon completion of construction.
 Specifically, the plan should: Identify construction traffic management best practices in San Francisco, as well as others that, although not being implemented in the City, could provide valuable information for the project.
 Management practices include, but are not limited to

-1,101,111 , (D ILDI OILII 10 Monitoring/ Responsibility for Mitigation Mitigation Reporting Monitoring Adopted Mitigation Measures Implementation Schedule Action Responsibility Schedule
+MONITORING IN DREI ON IN O TROOKING Monitoring/ Responsibility for Mitigation Mitigation Reporting Monitoring Adopted Mitigation Measures Implementation Schedule Action Responsibility Schedule